bulletmark/pystand/README.md

   -v, --verbose         explicitly report why a version is not eligible for
                         update
   -r RELEASE, --release RELEASE
-                        use specified release (e.g. 20240415) for verbose compare, default is latest release
+                        use specified YYYYMMDD release (e.g. 20240415) for verbose compare, default is latest release
 ```

 ### Command `show`